 IAM solutions allow organizations to manage employee access centrally, avoiding user logins to each application one at a time.
 This makes management easy and strengthens security, which applies to all access to the applications.
 For example, single sign-on (SSO) allows a user to log on once, and the user can securely access multiple applications, whereas layered controls, such as MFA, add a layer of security for sensitive systems such as financial or medical data.

 A digital identity is a set of information about people, organizations, or devices that are resident within a digital system.
-Digital identities are built from attributes that are unique combinations, such as usernames, email addresses and corporate email, job titles, department or location, or device IDs.
-For example, a digital identity could represent an employee’s corporate email, assigned role, and which apps the employee has access to, while a device’s identity may be associated with an IP address and a security certificate.
+Digital identities are built from attributes that are unique combinations, such as usernames, email addresses, corporate email, job titles, department or location, or device IDs.
+For example, a digital identity could represent an employee's corporate email, assigned role, and which apps the employee has access to, while a device's identity may be associated with an IP address and a security certificate.
 IAM solutions manage these digital identities so that organizations can track and control all entities, human or otherwise, who interact with their systems.

 Administration manages the identity lifecycle from provisioning (creation of accounts and assignment of roles) through to deprovisioning (revoking access when no longer necessary).
 Automating management is important to reduce human error and to prevent security gaps, for instance, accounts that remain active after an individual leaves the organization.
 Administration includes the management of passwords, resets, escalations of privilege, and approval workflows, making it one of the most pivotal daily functions of IAM.

-IAM identifies the solutions to those issues by managing who or what can access your systems, especially as many applications, devices, and users are accessing the enterprise beyond its historical network perimeter.
-It continuously validates access using multi-factor access control (MFA), role- or attribute-based access control, and centralized user provisioning.
 This marries well with Zero Trust, as zero trust dictates that there is no safe request and that every access event must be validated, and users should be given as little access as possible (least privilege).

 When it comes to managing insider risk, compliance, and usability, IAM is very effective.
 For example, when employees leave or change roles, IAM systems automatically adjust users' attributes to revoke access and remove lingering permissions - eliminating one option for internal attack.
 Similarly, when approval to access resources originates from new locations or devices, context-based IAM policies can ask for additional verification.